QubesOS/qubes-doc/DataLeaks.md

 Both Qubes firewall and an empty NetVM (i.e., setting the NetVM of an AppVM to "none") can fully protect against leaks of type 3.
 However, neither Qubes firewall nor an empty NetVM are guaranteed to protect against leaks of types 1 and 2.
 It is likely that the only way to fully protect against leaks of type 1 and 2 is to either pause or shut down all other VMs while performing sensitive operations in the target VM(s) (such as key generation).

-For further discussion, see [​this thread](https://groups.google.com/d/topic/qubes-users/t0cmNfuVduw/discussion).
+For further discussion, see [this thread](https://groups.google.com/d/topic/qubes-users/t0cmNfuVduw/discussion).